fbabauta/Code-Quiz-Challenge/README.md

 # Code-Quiz-Challenge

 ## Summary
 This is a timed quiz application made up with a series of code-related questions, formatted in multiple choice allowing users to test their knowledge and/or skills with programming code questions.
-These questions will have users challenged not only by answering the questions correctly but as quicly as possible under 75 seconds.
+These questions will have users challenged not only by answering the questions correctly but as quickly as possible under 75 seconds.

 ## Preview
 ![04-web-apis-homework-demo](https://user-images.githubusercontent.com/70370805/97690341-f4aade80-1a40-11eb-8012-1873b7e6db9f.gif)